3bl3gamer/tg_history_dumper/README.md

 ### Rules

-Rules used to accept/reject specifict chats (or media in these chats).
+Rules used to accept/reject specific chats (or media in these chats).
 Chat/file is accepted if it matches to some rules and not later excluded by others.
 Everything is rejected by default.

 For example, this rule accepts only dialogs: